TOKYO ELECTRON LIMITED

 Business Ethics and Compliance

+To more effectively instill and promote business ethics and compliance, we have formulated the Tokyo Electron Group Code of Ethics as a code of conduct for all executives and employees and established the Business Ethics Committee.
 We have set up the Disciplinary Committee as a subordinate organization of the Business Ethics Committee to ensure the implementation of reasonable and appropriate disciplinary action and proper procedures.
 In addition, through regular meetings with each of the Group companies, we discuss and implement measures to promote compliance.

 We have also set up an award system for employees who have engaged in particularly excellent activities relating to business ethics and compliance, to raise awareness within the Group and fostering a compliance-oriented culture.

-Initiatives for Anti-Bribery and Corruption and for Competition Laws
+Initiatives for Anti-bribery and Corruption and for Competition Laws

 Internal Reporting System

 As part of this internal reporting system, we have established and are operating the Tokyo Electron Group Ethics & Compliance Hotline—a global common internal point of contact that uses a third-party system and is also accessible to our suppliers and retirees—as well as an external point of contact that allows direct consultation with an outside law firm.
+The internal point of contact can be accessed via phone or a dedicated website 24 hours a day, 365 days a year, and accommodates all languages used by employees.
+Reports and consultations received via these points of contact are handled with sincerity and investigations are undertaken in accordance with internal regulations.
+If a compliance violation is found, disciplinary actions in accordance with the Rules of Employment, corrective measures such as improvements to the workplace environment and preventive measures are implemented as necessary.

 Global Response to Internal Reports